-This part of England is going to be the playground and test site for frequent get-aways, as it’s an easy 1.5 hour drive from Street (Somerset).
-And with fuel at around £1.19/litre, you won’t need a mortgage for the trip.
+This part of England is going to be the new playground and shakedown for frequent get-aways, as it’s an easy 1.5-hour drive from Street (Somerset).
+And with fuel at around £1.19/litre, you don’t need to take out a mortgage for the trip.

 The campsite also includes everything that you can possibly want, with the added bonus of many walking trails along this stunning and renown coastline.

-You could walk most of the 96 miles (154 kms) of this World Heritage coastline if you so wished or feeling energetic.
+You can walk most of the 96 miles (154 kilometres) of this World Heritage coastline if you so wish or feeling energetic.

-The layers of sedimentary rock reveals 85 million years of Earth with some cliffs as high as 660 feet (200 metres); again, this is a spectacular part of the UK, which won’t disappoint.
+The layers of sedimentary rock reveal 85 million years of Earth with soaring cliffs as high as 660 feet (200 metres) in this spectacular part of the UK, doesn’t disappoint.

 With such wonderful vistas, a great campsite, and history to match, you can see why this area is a big hit with local and foreign tourists year-round.

-Great photo opportunities wherever you look and especially if the weather is sunny and kind, which it was on a few occasions!
+Great photo opportunities wherever you look and especially if the weather is sunny and kind, which it is on a this occasion.